DomWeldon/pyconuk-dash-2019-examples/README.md

-# EuroPython 2019 🇨🇭
+# PyCon UK 2019 🏴󠁧󠁢󠁷󠁬󠁳󠁿🇪🇺

-_Wednesday 10th July 2019, 14.00, Singapore Room, Congress Center Basel._
+_Sunday 15 September, 12.00 Room D._

 ## Dash: INTERACTIVE DATA VISUALIZATION WEB APPS WITH NO JAVASCRIPT

 **Please note the examples in this repository require Python >= 3.6 - official python 3.5 support is being withdrawn in January 2020...**

-The slides relating to this talk are available here: [http://bit.ly/ep2019dash](http://bit.ly/ep2019dash).
+The slides relating to this talk are available here: [http://bit.ly/pyconukdash2019slides](http://bit.ly/pyconukdash2019slides).

 ### Example Applications